 Starmer not ‘telling people how to live’ to reach new emissions goal

-He was asked if he was prepared to get more people to change their heating systems and tell them to take fewer flights to reach the target.
+The PM was asked if he is prepared to get more people to change their heating systems and tell them to take fewer flights to reach the target.

 Your support helps us to tell the story